-\\ 2019 PSU grant results are based on internal measures.
+PSU grant results are based on internal measures.
 PSU vesting reflects the performance period ended February 1, 2020.

-The Compensation, People and Culture Committee reviews these results and other analyses with the goal of ensuring that the Named Executive Officers' aggregate compensation aligns with shareholder interests.
-Based on these and other outcomes, the Committee believes that total direct compensation for our Named Executive Officers reflects our pay-for-performance philosophy and is well aligned with shareholder interests.

-For more information on executive compensation, please see the Compensation Discussion and Analysis starting on page 28.
+The Compensation, People and Culture Committee reviews these results and other analyses with the goal of ensuring that a Executive Officers' aggregate compensation aligns with shareholder interests.
+Based on these and other outcomes, the believes that total direct compensation for our Named Executive Officers reflects our pay-for-performance philosophy and is with shareholder interests. the Named Committee vell aligned For more information on executive compensation, please see the Compensation Discussion and Analysis starting on page 26 8.